cssinjs/aphrodite-jss/readme.md

 ### Serverside Rendering.

 There are 2 functions you need to know - `toString()` and `reset()`.
-As aphrodisiac can not know that you are rendering a new request, you need to get the CSS (`toString()`) when you are processing the first request and call `reset()` to clean up the styles your current page has produced.
+As aphrodisiac can not know that you are rendering a new response, you need to get the CSS (`toString()`) when you are processing the first request and call `reset()` to clean up the styles your current page has produced.

 ```javascript